Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 Third: At the end of a phone call / email…

-It can never go wrong for you to place “yoroshiku onegaishimasu” at the end of a phone call or an email.
-The expression in the third group is mainly about showing your politeness.
+You can never go wrong with “yoroshiku onegaishimasu” at the end of a phone call or email.
+The expression in the third group is mainly about showing your courtesy.

 (Conversation when Tom is making an appointment with a dental clinic on the phone)